iconify/icon-finder/docs/core/actions.md

 Block type: `pagination`, TypeScript type: `PaginationBlock` ([see blocks.md](blocks.md#pagination)).

 This block changes the current page.
 The first page has a value of 0.
-If you set number higher than maximum, the value will automatically be changed to the maximum page number.
+If you set a number higher than the maximum, the value will automatically be changed to the maximum page number.

 ```js
 // Change page to 5